 Note that the Scorpion Anchorage, where we landed, is likely to be closed for construction until mid 2020.
 During that time, landings will be made farther to the west at Prisoner's Harbor.
 There are several hiking trails that lead off from there.

-Before you to to the Channel Islands, be sure to check the National Park Service web site, because the information on the park is constantly changing.
+Before you to to the Channel Islands, be sure to check the Channel Island National Park web site, because the information on the park is constantly changing.
+Note: the Channel Islands are almost unique among the National Parks in that no entrance fees are charged.

 How to get to Channel Islands National Park

-Driving is inevitable in Southern California, so yes, we drove from where we were staying in Los Angeles up the freeways for about an hour to get to Ventura, the primary Channel Islands jumping off point.
+Driving is inevitable in Southern California, so yes, we drove from where we were staying in Los Angeles up the freeways for about an hour to get to Ventura, the primary Channel Islands jumping off point from the Southern California coast.
 (BTW, if you're going to do that drive to catch the boat to the park, start before 6 a.m., or you're going to do a lot of sitting in traffic.)
 You actually get to the islands by taking a the official Channel Islands National Park ferry run by Island Packers Cruises.
 Depending on the season, they run frequent ferries to Santa Cruz (the most visited island of the archipelago) and the other islands as well, but less frequently.

 Round trip fares vary from about $85 per person to about $60 per person, depending on the island you're going to.
 There a discounts for children (under 12) and seniors (over 55).
 Charges are a bit higher if you plan to camp on the island over night and come back the next day.

-This would be a good time to mention that the National Park is actually made up of five islands: Anacapa, Santa Cruz, Santa Rosa, San Miguel, and Santa Barbara.
+This would be a good time to mention that the National Park is actually made up of five islands: Anacapa Island, Santa Cruz Island, Santa Rosa Island, San Miguel Island, and Santa Barbara Island.
 All of them are reachable by Island Packers boats.
 The most remote islands, San Miguel and Santa Rosa, are also accessible by small planes flown by Channel Islands Aviation, who can also arrange tours and camping.
 Minimum charge for a flight is $1200, and the planes hold up to eight people.

 Other US National Parks in California